“I have called you by name…I am the Lord, and there is no other.” Isaiah 45:1. 4-6.

 I’m honored to speak at Mass today — to our Santa Catalina high school students, and the Moms and Dads on this Parent’s Weekend.

-So my initial remarks will be more directed to our students, and later I’ll have some words tailored for our parents.
+So my initial remarks will be more directed to our students, and later I’ll have some words tailored to our parents.

 When you find yourself having words with someone, maybe in the heat of an argument, the French do have a phrase to describe this feeling.
-In French, it’s called: “espirit de’l escalier” literally meaning the “spirit of the staircase.”
+In French, it’s called: “esprit de’ l escalier,” literally meaning the “spirit of the staircase.”

-More precisely, these are the words or phrase that come to us too late and only when we get to at the bottom of the staircase.
+More precisely, these are the words or phrases that come to us too late, and only when we get to at the bottom of the staircase.
 It’s on the ground floor when we realize what should have been said all along.